Education and Schools in India

-Curriculum and cost are the primary factors an expat should consider when making a choice about their child's schooling; and for those living in cities plagued with congestion and frustrating commutes, the proximity of the school to home or to a parent's place of work will also be a point well-worth some serious thought.
+Curriculum and cost are the primary factors an expat should consider when making a choice about their child's schooling; and for those living in cities plagued with congestion and frustrating commutes, the proximity of the school to home or to a parent's place of work will also be a point well worth some serious consideration.

 All private schools in India use English as the primary teaching language, with the exception of those international schools that opt to instruct in their home-country language.

 Expats should anticipate allocating a fair portion of their salary to annual tuition, as most private schools in India come with a sizeable price tag; the most expensive international schools peaking at over USD 30,000 per year.
 That said, costs range considerably depending on the school and the age of the student.
 Expats lured abroad by a lucrative package should absolutely stipulate an allowance for school-aged children.

 As mentioned previously, spots in these institutions are scarce and waiting lists long.
-Expats should apply for their school of choice as early as possible.
+Expats should therefore apply for their school of choice as early as possible.

 Private Indian schools